Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 • Internal employees are more likely than external candidates to preserve organizational competence and keep up with their new tasks.

-• 66 percent of roles were filled from the outside, while 26 percent were filled from the inside in the year 2013.
+• 66% of roles were filled from the outside, while 26% were filled from the inside in 2013.

 • External employment has the benefit of bringing in new ideas and skill sets to a company.